CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    list
    list upcoming
    ```
-   Upcoming events are displayed in order of ascending date.
    Overdue deadline is shifted to the bottom of the deadline panel.
 Scroll down to check.
 1. **Finding an entry**
    `find exam`
    By default, only active entries are searched.

-   To find a completed entry (in archive list), do
+   To find a completed entry (in archive), do
    `find turtle archive`
 1. **Clearing entries**
    `list`
    `clear`
-   By default, active entries are listed and then cleared.
+   Active entries are listed, and then cleared.

    `list bin`
    Entries in the bin should appear (not cleared).
-Clear all entries, including those in the archive and bin, with the command `clear all`
+Clear all entries, including those in the archive and bin, with the command
+   `clear all`
 1. **Undo and redo changes**
    `undo`
    Clears the changes made by the previous command (i.e. `clear all`).
 The entries in the bin should reappear.
    Enter the command
    `list`
    and notice that the active lists are still empty.
-   Use the undo shortcut `Ctrl`+`Z` to make one additional undo, this will undo the changes made by `clear` and the active entries should re-appear.
+   Use the undo shortcut `Ctrl`+`Z` to make one additional undo, this will undo the changes made by `clear` and the active entries should appear.
    Redo can be done either by keying in the command `redo` or using the shortcut `Ctrl`+`Y`.
 The active entries should disappear again.
 Execute undo once more with `Ctrl`+`Z` to bring back the active entries for the upcoming tests.

 ### Time-Saving Features
-1. **Auto-complete for command word and multiple keywords using `tab`**
+1. **Auto-complete for command word and multiple keywords**
    Key in the following line of incomplete words
    `l u t`
    Press the `tab` key, and the command should auto-complete to `list upcoming to`.
-   Complete typing the rest of the command to show all upcoming entries until 8pm today:
+   Complete the command
    `list upcoming to 8pm`
 1. **Double-`tab` to show all possibilities of possible words for autocomplete if a single match cannot be found**
    Key in the following in the command box
    `c`
    Press `tab` once.
 You should notice auto-complete doesn't work because there are two possible commands, i.e. `clear` and `complete`.
    Now, try pressing `tab` twice (double-tap) and MultiTasky should display the possible commands:
    `c: clear complete`
 1. **Shortcuts**
    Try all the following keyboard shortcuts: